shopware/store-api-reference/docs/guides/faq.md

 **How do I fetch associations to my Store API request?**

-> Sometimes the standard response from Store API requests is not enough for your use case - for example when fetching an order you'd like to retrieve line items or images for a product.
+> Sometimes the standard response from Store API requests is not enough for your use case; for example when fetching an order you would like to retrieve line items or images for a product.
 Just add those as an `associations` parameter.
 >
 > ```javascript
 > {